HTTPS – Not as Secure as You May Think

 HTTPS has been on an ever-increasing popularity rise since Google announced on August 6th, 2014 that HTTPS will become a ranking signal.
 Google’s goal behind this HTTPS website ranking boost is to create a safer web surfing experience for online users.
-Google enticed webmasters all over the world to create a safer web experience for users by offering a ranking boost in return for HTTPS website implementation.
+Google enticed webmasters worldwide to create a safer web experience for users by offering a ranking boost in return for HTTPS website implementation.

-Clearly, Google’s strategy has worked as the graph below presents, “% of HTTPS pages loaded in Chrome” over time.
-Note: I have added in Google’s HTTPS ranking signal announcement for greater clarity.
+Google’s strategy has worked, as the graph below presents, “% of HTTPS pages loaded in Chrome” over time.

 HTTPS stands for Hyper Text Transport Protocol Secure, which is the secure connection protocol for HTTP, which is used to navigate between websites via your browser.